Accountant Cheats Staff Out of £473k

-His wife, 60-year-old Doris Stainer, had appeared charged with the same crimes but was found not guilty.
+Michael Stainer swindled nearly half a million pounds from staff pay meant for HMRC, a court heard.
+His wife, Doris Stainer, 60, was charged with the same crimes but found not guilty.

-The court also heard how after a visit by a revenue official, Mr Stainer tried to make submissions to HMRC but the company’s PAYE account had been cancelled because of inactivity.
+Attempting to cover his tracks, Mr Stainer tried to make submissions to HMRC after a revenue official’s visit.
+However, the company’s PAYE account had been cancelled due to inactivity.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.